 The Fourth Canvas is an intellectual thriller, an ambitious novel of ideas full of juicy characters.
-Rana Bose tackles the enigma at the heart of all great thinkers and doers.

 — Marianne Ackerman